F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

    ec2:DescribeInstanceStatus               \*                             Current Account/Region  All                     To get status of BIG-IP instances in the current account/region.
    ec2:DescribeNetworkInterfaceAttribute    \*                             Current Account/Region  All                     To get attributes of BIG-IP network interfaces in the current account/region.
    ec2:DescribeNetworkInterfaces            \*                             Current Account/Region  All                     To get information about BIG-IP network interfaces in the current account/region.
-   ec2:DescribeRouteTables                  \*                             Current Account/Region  failoverRoutes          To get information about route tables in the current account/region.
+   ec2:ReplaceRoute                         \*                             Tag (Optional)          failoverRoutes          To replace an existing route within a route table. ec2:DescribeRouteTables                  \*                             Current Account/Region  failoverRoutes          To get information about route tables in the current account/region.
    ec2:DescribeSubnets                      \*                             Current Account/Region  All                     To get information about subnets in the current account/region. ec2:DisassociateAddress                  Elastic IP ID                  Tag (Optional)          failoverAddresses       To disassociate Elastic IP address from instance or network interface of standby BIG-IP instance.